 As a National Notary Association (NNA®)-certified Notary Signing Agent (NSA™), we’re proud to offer mobile, on-call notarial services for real estate transactions, like buying a new home, refinancing an existing mortgage, or any other such transaction—whether the package is 10 pages or 200: been there, done that, exceptionally pleased signers, and wonderful comments from signing services/title companies!

-We can come to you or go to your signer to notarize applicable documents related to your signer’s new home loan or related real estate signing transaction.
-Our Notary Public is a proud member of the National Notary Association and is trained on the most recent Ohio laws (especially ORC § 147.) and industry work group best practices.
-He is fully vetted by NNA and their third-party background check and verification company: he successfully passes every criminal background check to-date and is required to repeat this process and continuing education frequently.
+Cory, our Notary Public, is a proud member of the National Notary Association and is trained on the most recent Ohio laws (especially ORC § 147.) and follows the industry work group’s best practices.
+He is fully vetted by NNA and their third-party background check and credential verification company: he successfully passes every criminal background check to-date and is required to repeat this process and continuing education frequently.

-Notary is background checked.
-For additional peace of mind, to you–as a company hiring us for a transaction or as a consumer expecting a visit from the notary–company policy is to repeat rigorous background checks and criminal identity history searches at least twice annually.
-One check is via NNA’s package for NSA™ renewal, and the other is done by an exceptional, reputable third-party at the direct request of CEK Enterprises, Inc. These background checks meet NNA- and industry standards in terms of items sought, and our other vendor digs even deeper.
+These background checks meet and exceed NNA- and industry standards in terms of items sought and robustness, and our other non-NNA vendor digs even deeper.
 The notary is regularly checked against lists like U.S. terrorist watch lists, multiple INTERPOL lists, court records from city to federal, and many more.

-Our Notary also holds a digital certificate for e-signing forms, such as PDFs–this is among the highest level of security and includes a thorough vetting process to prove identity of the user.
+Our Notary also holds a digital certificate (PKI) for e-signing forms, such as PDFs–this is among the highest level of security and includes yet another, separate, thorough vetting process to prove Cory’s identity.

 For NSA or related notary services, please contact us using the web form, noting the date(s), time(s) and transaction type.
 We’ll get back to you promptly with our availability.